stanleychilton/selectionsite/README.md

 8. If portforwarding this you can run the python script from [this repo](https://github.com/stanleychilton/ITproject) on any computer just make sure to change the address how ever if not portforwarding for the test you will need to change the url in the python scripts in [this repo](https://github.com/stanleychilton/ITproject) to localhost and run them on the same machine testing over a network can be tested using [this site](http://www.clicker-box.com/selectionsite/) 9.

+### Chatroom Setup

+1. Click Admin on the xampp control panel to go to the database
+2. Create a new database called chatroom
+3. Copy the sql queries from chat_database.sql and paste them into the sql section of the database
+4. Copy the 2 queries seperately from chat_database1.sql and paster them one by one into the sql section of the database
+5. Chatroom should be all setup now